p-rp/Warzone/README.md

 ## Contributions
 This project was developed in teams, with each assignment building on the previous one.
 The structure was modular, making it easier to implement and test individual components.

-## License
-This project is for educational purposes under the COMP345 course at Concordia University.
-It is not meant for commercial use.

 ## References
 - Warzone: https://www.warzone.com/